|

 chaos was P’an Ku, the divine embryo.
 P’an Ku Myth (3rd century, China) Plutex is probably an acronym, the meaning of which

-nobody knows. (illegible section)” – sic! – “…..When we accept that
+nobody knows. (illegible section)” – sic! – “…..When we accept that our familial dimensions were created in the

-our familial dimensions were created in the genesis of the universe and that,
+genesis of the universe and that, simultaneously, in some symmetrical

-simultaneously, in some symmetrical anti-genesis, the other (6?illegible
+anti-genesis, the other (6?illegible section)” – sic!

-section)” – sic! – “dimensions extinguish
+– “dimensions extinguish themselves in

-– one star, one proton after another, quarks with raspberry jam – we
+one proton after another, quarks with raspberry jam – we understand that Plutex is an entropic receptacle of energy…..”
+And more.
+Believe me, more.

-fabulous, Nicolau’s DS goes on to incorporate “the universe’s constant panting”, two
+goes on to incorporate “the universe’s

-up with a sentence that reverberates in the reader’s heart and brain.
-“A microscopic
+sections” and winds up with a sentence that reverberates in the reader’s

 splinter in a lab dish can create 75 pocket-size Valhallas

 or the most abrupt and (only) End.”
 Teleogical or what?
-Nicolau spoils the landscape for
+Nicolau

-everyone else, or nearly, with this director’s statement.
-Who could match it
+spoils the landscape for everyone else, or nearly, with this director’s

-Golden Lion, The Silver Lion, if I were handing these gongs out
+transport?
+It deserves its own Golden Lion, The Silver Lion, if I were handing these

-to gab-gifted filmmakers, would go to India’s Mani Ratvan.
+gongs out to gab-gifted filmmakers, would go to India’s Mani Ratvan.
+His director’s statement for RAAVAN, a

-riddle.
+Bollywood-style bandit adventure set in Tamil Nadu, is a perfectly formed Sybilline riddle.
 “Ten Heads Ten Minds A Hundred Voices One Man Did such a man ever exist?
 Was he just a

 man…or a metaphor?”
 Clever stuff.
 (And there’s a bit more).
 Ratvan’s DS encrypts the film and story’s essence.
-However, I would give the important Special Grand Jury
+However, I would give the important

-director’s statement proving that simplicity can be the best path of all.
-Aleksei Fedorchenko’s OVSYANKI
+Prize, to a director’s statement proving that simplicity can be the best path

-(SILENT SOULS) was many critics’ favourite film of the competition.
+OVSYANKI (SILENT SOULS) was many critics’ favourite film of the competition.
 Its simple, seriocomical,

 subtly symbolic tale of life, death and mourning rituals in a Finno-Russian community deserved and got a gimmick-free